 On average, fermented water kefir contains the same amount of sugar as in one green apple, just 3 grams.
 If you add fruit juice to your fermentation, the sugar content can go up to 5 grams.
 Not bad compared to 72 grams of sugar in a root beer.

-When choosing a sugar for making water kefir, always read the label.
-Some sugars may contain anti-caking additives or other ingredients that could affect the health of the water kefir grains.
-Look for plain sugar with no added ingredients, for best results.
+You can experiment with different kinds of sugar if you’ve had trouble fermenting, sometimes a different sugar could yield greater success in your water.
+When choosing a sugar, always read the label.
+Some sugars may contain anti-caking additives or other ingredients that could inhibit fermentation.
+Look for plain sugar with no added ingredients for best results.

 Use the following table as a guide to sugar use and its effects.

 |Sugar Type||Description||Results and Recommendations|

 |Refined white sugar||Pure white, free of minerals||Makes a sweet water kefir|

 |Organic Cane Sugar||Less refined than white sugar; very low mineral content||Makes a sweet water kefir|